 Whilst it is always important to maintain immaculate and timely financial records, being GST registered does demand a greater commitment to administration and bookkeeping duties.
 You will need to get up to speed with some basic GST knowledge and be prepared to report to the ATO, typically on a quarterly basis.
-I would strongly recommend that you invest in cloud accounting software such as Xero, MYOB Essentials, QB online or Reckon One.
+I would strongly recommend that you invest in cloud accounting software such as Xero.
+Xero accounting software is literally life-changing.
 You’ll thank me later, I promise.

 Cash flow - and abstaining from spending what is NOT yours!